+The craft and arts of writing demand that complex skills are built up.
+There are things to master with many steps onwards and upwards.
 Before you become an accomplished writer, know what predecessors in the trade managed to talk about, as there might be a few things to consider somehow along with developing technical mastery.
-Maybe a few of the points below talk to you, and maybe not. - TK
+Maybe a few of the points below talk to you.

 A good many young writers make the mistake of enclosing a stamped, self-addressed envelope, big enough for the manuscript to come back in.
 This is too much of a temptation to the editor.
 [Ring Lardner (1885 - 1933), "How to Write Short Stories"]